StinkyMilo/Prosetta/Frontend/docs/If.md

 If Example
 by Milo Jacobs\n
 was var one.
-when par var one: pri "value is one"!
+whe par var one: pri "value is one"!
 `'
-:code-wordier='`
+:code-wordier="`
 If Example
 by Milo Jacobs\n
 'Was var one?'
-When I compared var to one: I printed "value is one"!
+When I compared var to one: I printed &quot;value is one&quot;!
-`'
+`"
 output-method='console'></editor>